geerlingguy/beast-challenge/README.md

 ### 52Pi EP-0099 Relay Considerations

-The 52Pi EP-0099 Relay is a 4-channel I2C-controlled relay HAT that works with Le Potato.
+The [52Pi EP-0099 Relay](https://amzn.to/49wu65O) is a 4-channel I2C-controlled relay HAT that works with Le Potato.
 We bought it for two reasons:

   1. It is easy to install (as a HAT)
   2. It was available on short notice

-The relays used are `HK4100F-DC5V-SHG`, and according to the datasheet, they can only handle 3A at 30V, so they are not rated for the current we'll be drawing.
+The relays used are [`HK4100F-DC5V-SHG`](https://www.lcsc.com/product-detail/Power-Relays_Ningbo-Keke-New-Era-Appliance-HK4100F-DC5V-SHG_C12072.html), and according to the datasheet, they can only handle 3A at 30V, so they are not rated for the current we'll be drawing.

-Because of that, we will daisy chain another set of relays that are rated at 10A at 30V.
+Because of that, we daisy chained another set of relays rated at 10A at 30V.
 The relays are controlled via code in the Room app scripts.

 There is also a convenient `light.py` script which allows for setting a room color directly on the device, e.g. `./light.py white`.
 Note that you may need to temporarily stop the lighting control script: `sudo systemctl stop light-control`.